Thotlakonda

 Thotlakonda Buddhist Complex is situated on a hill near Bheemunipatnam about 15 km from Visakhapatnam in Andhra Pradesh, India.
-The hill is about 128 m above sea level and overlooks the sea.
+The hill is about 128 m above sea level and overlooks the ocean.
 The Telugu name Toṭlakoṇḍa derived from the presence of a number of rock-cut cisterns hewn into the bedrock of the hillock.
+“Thotlakonda" may also mean “hill of cisterns.”
 In 2019, the stupa was partially damaged due to monsoons, but it was restored by 2021 at the cost of Rs 42 lakh.

-Thotlakonda was well within the influence of ancient Kalinga, which was an important source of dissemination of Buddhism to Sri Lanka and various parts of Southeast Asia.
-Also, it is one of the Ports of entry for all the Visitors coming from high Seas to visit all Buddhist prominent places located closely around 83.3 degrees Meridian East.
-It provides an insight into the process of transoceanic diffusion of Indic culture, especially Buddhism.
+Thotlakonda was well within the influence of Kalinga, an important source of dissemination of Buddhism to Sri Lanka and various parts of Southeast Asia.
+Also, it was one of the ports of entry for pilgrims arriving via th sea to visit prominent Buddhist places located near the 83.3 degree Meridian East.
+Thotlakonda's history provides an insight into the process of transoceanic diffusion of Indic culture, especially Buddhism.

-A hill on the sea coast with salubrious climate was an ideal attraction for the Buddhist monks to build a monastery complex here.
-The placid sea sheltered by the deeply in curved coastline here, provided a safe haven for anchoring ships.
-People coming from far away places to India are well guided by the longitude 83.3 degrees Meridian East.
-Thotlakonda, Sarnath, Kushinagar and Lumbini happens to lie almost on the same Longitude.
-Those coming to India by high Seas wanna travel by the shortest distance and so visited Thotlakonda a transit place, anchored their Ships, took rest for some time on the hill and travelled along 83.3 degrees Meridian East to Buddhist prominent places.
+A hill on the sea coast with a salubrious (healthy) climate was an ideal attraction for the Buddhist monks to build a monastery complex.
+The placid sea, sheltered by the deeply curved coastline, provided a safe haven for anchoring ships.
+Buddhist sites such as Thotlakonda, Sarnath, Kushinagar and Lumbini lie very close to the longitudinal 83.3 degrees Meridian East.
+People coming to India by sea to visit important Buddhist sites looked for the shortest route to travel; it is believed that many stopped at Thotlakonda, a transit point where they anchored their ships, rested on the hill for a while, and then continued along the 83.3° East meridian northwards.